-Drink Plenty of Fluids: Of course, the greatest way to avoid dehydration is to ensure you’re drinking plenty of fluids.
-Keep a water bottle on hand at all times to make this even easier for yourself.
+Of course, drinking plenty of fluids is the most significant way to avoid dehydration.
+Keep a water bottle on hand to make this even easier for yourself.
 Although it’s been frequently said to drink eight glasses of water a day, you may need to drink more or less, depending on your body’s needs.
 Discuss with your healthcare provider what a reasonable amount of daily fluid consumption is for your particular situation.
 And remember to increase this amount when spending time in the sun.
-Switch It Up: While water is an excellent choice to help you stay hydrated, you don’t need to stick to just one drink.
-This would feel limiting and make proper hydration more difficult than it needs to be.
-Include a variety of fluids in your diet, including milk, juice, flavored water or coffee.
-While almost any liquid counts towards your daily intake, alcohol can be dehydrating, so drink these beverages in moderation, especially when spending time in the heat.
-Eat Fruits and Vegetables: While drinking fluids is the fastest way to hydrate your body, regularly eating produce can also help.
-Certain fruits and vegetables are fluid-rich and can improve your body’s hydration levels.
-The top 10 hydrating foods are:

 - Extreme thirst